“Eddie Grace’s Buick...got four bullet holes in the side” (opening lines of Tom Waits' 'Kentucky Avenue' - from the 1977 Blue Valentines album)

 The next year the port holes were moved from the fenders to the hood’s sides, but no longer functioned as vents - closed up after owners complained kids were putting cigarette butts in their cars’ engine compartments.

-Buick HQ heard about this in the form of negative owner feedback passed on by their dealer network.
-By far the best complaint was the boys’ school headmaster who complained that his students were pissing in his port holes!
+Buick HQ heard about the cigarette butts in the form of negative owner feedback passed on by their dealer network.
+The best known feedback was from a boys’ school headmaster who complained to his dealer that students were pissing in his port holes!

 Other owners complained that snow got in the ventiports and as the car warmed up, would melt and slosh around inside the fender liner leading to premature rusting.